TestCentricity/testcentricity_web/README.md

 The TestCentricity™ Web gem supports running automated tests against the following web test targets:

-* locally hosted desktop browsers (Firefox, Chrome, Safari, or IE)
+* locally hosted desktop browsers (Firefox*, Chrome, Safari, or IE)
-* locally hosted emulated iOS, Android, Windows Phone, or Blackberry mobile browsers (using Firefox or Chrome)
+* locally hosted emulated iOS Mobile Safari, Android, Windows Phone, or Blackberry mobile browsers (using Firefox or Chrome)
 * a "headless" browser (using Poltergeist and PhantomJS)
 * mobile Safari browsers on iOS device simulators (using Appium and XCode on OS X)
-* cloud hosted desktop or mobile web browsers using the [Browserstack](https://www.browserstack.com/list-of-browsers-and-platforms?product=automate), [Sauce Labs](https://saucelabs.com/open-source#automated-testing-platform), [CrossBrowserTesting](https://crossbrowsertesting.com/selenium-testing), or
+* cloud hosted desktop (Firefox, Chrome, Safari, IE, or Edge) or mobile (iOS Mobile Safari or Android) web browsers using the [Browserstack](https://www.browserstack.com/list-of-browsers-and-platforms?product=automate), [Sauce Labs](https://saucelabs.com/open-source#automated-testing-platform), [CrossBrowserTesting](https://crossbrowsertesting.com/selenium-testing), or
 [TestingBot](https://testingbot.com/features) services.

+**Note:** Test execution against local instances of Firefox version 48 or greater is currently not supported by the TestCentricity™ Web gem.
+Testing with
+Firefox 48 or greater requires Marionette (aka geckodriver) and selenium-webdriver version 3.x, both of which are currently in Beta and not feature complete.

 ## Installation